sergeicu/anima-docker/README.md

 ## Interactively:
 `sudo docker run -it --rm $name`

+Notes:
+- type `exit` to kill the container
+- `--rm` removes the container upon exit
+- use `sudo docker ps` to view actively running containers and `sudo docker ps -a` to view all

 ## Interactively, with access to your local filesystem.

-Your local filesystem be mounted on `/data` in the container:

 ```
 localfolder=/full_path_to_folder_on_your_machine/